siddhantdhaware/vehicle_classification/todo/FP_plan.md

   - Fix report (contd)

-    4. Modify design section to increase space for work plan
+    4. Modify design section to increase space for work-plan
       - Work plan has not been explained in sufficient detail.

     5. Modify introduction to give overview of whole report to readers